Aneeka-Yasmeen/KLA-SEMICON2026/README.md

 ```
 [run] device=cuda (NVIDIA GeForce RTX 4060 Laptop GPU)
 ```
 No flag or code change is needed to select the GPU.
-The only manual step is the CUDA-build install above, which applies to any PyTorch project, not just this one.

 ## Run